 This cooktop only allows space for one dual burner, but it expands from 6 to 9 inches and reaches a maximum of 3,000 watts, which is great for getting pasta started.
 It will take this cooktop a couple minutes longer to bring water to a boil when compared to the best electric cooktops in our lineup, however.
 The other cooking burners on this cooktop measure 7 and 8 inches and reach 1,500 and 1,900 watts respectively.
 The wide variance of temperatures on the burners allows for precision cooking.

 This cooktop has a unique design that looks both modern and retro at the same time.
-Specifically, the burners have a uniquely minimalistic modern look, but the control panel, while highly functional, looks like something you’d see on James Bond’s dashboard in a movie from the ‘60s and is contrastingly busy.
+Specifically, the burners have a uniquely minimalistic modern look, but the control panel, while highly functional, is visually very busy.
 Instead of square buttons and vertical lines, the intuitive panel is arranged in a semi-circle and features small circles that display the power level on each burner.
 The buttons align nicely with the burners so you always know which burner you’re controlling.

 This electric cooktop has an indicator light that lets you know when the surface is unsafe to touch.
 The indicator lights for this cooktop are small LEDs set off to the side, each individually labeled “hot,” so there is no question which burner is still hot.
 This design saves on electricity.
 The child-lock button is highlighted with a lock graphic.
 You simply hold that button for three seconds to lock the unit, keeping it safe for children and you when cleaning it.
 However, if you are willing to pay more for other extra features, including such things as a bridge element that lets you cook with a griddle, the Bosch Benchmark NETP666SUC is worth a look.